EMaQ: Expected-Max Q-Learning Operator for Simple Yet Effective Offline and Online RL: Experiments

-Figure \ref{fig:mujocoplots} presents our empirical results (Note that with our proposed autoregressive models, the results for BEAR are matched and in some cases noticeably above the values reported in the D4RL benchmark \citep{fu2020datasets}).
+To evaluate EMaQ with respect to prior methods, we compare to two popular and closely related prior methods for offline RL, BCQ \citep{fujimoto2018off} and BEAR \citep{kumar2019stabilizing}.
+As with the previous section, full experimental details can be found in Appendix \ref{ap:expmujoco}.
+Figure \ref{fig:mujocoplots} and Table \ref{tab:complete_other_envs} present our empirical results.
+Note that with our proposed autoregressive models, the results for BEAR are matched and in some cases noticeably above the values reported in the D4RL benchmark \citep{fu2020datasets} (green horizontal lines).
 For easier interpretation, the plots are colored the same as in Figure \ref{fig:ablation}.
-From our experiments it can be seen that with sufficient tuning and across random seeds, any method may outperform another.
-Instead, our key take-away from Figure \ref{fig:mujocoplots} is that despite its simplistic form, EMaQ is strongly competitive with prior state-of-the-art methods.

-It is also interesting to view the dependency on hyperparameters for BCQ and BEAR.
-Aligned with intuitions, in the medium-expert setting staying closer to the behavior policy is best, while in other settings it tends to be better to stray farther.
-Not knowing the type of data present in the provided offline dataset can make hyperparameter search more challenging, motivating our desire for a simpler and more interpretable algorithm such as EMaQ.

-In addition to the standard Mujoco environments discussed above, we compare EMaQ to BCQ and BEAR on a collection of other environments and data settings from the D4RL benchmark.
-The results in Table \ref{tab:other_envs} demonstrate that EMaQ is competitive in these domains as well, and indicates that much algorithmic advances are still necessary for solving many of the considered domains.
+Our key take-away is that despite its simplistic form, EMaQ is strongly competitive with prior state-of-the-art methods, and in the case of Table \ref{tab:complete_other_envs} outperforms prior approaches.
+Despite this, there remain many domains in the D4RL benchmark on which none of the considered algorithms make any progress (Table \ref{tab:complete_other_envs}), indicating that much algorithmic advances are still necessary for solving many of the considered domains.